-- a decrease in: advertising and promotion from \$127,388 to \$9,279, consulting and management fees from \$281,586 to \$197,944, and professional fees from \$296,022 to \$169,612 as part of the Company's overall efforts to manage working capital; - salaries and benefits increased to \$442,770, compared to \$253,397 as the Company increased staffing to carry out its business activities; - share-based payments of \$511,153 compared to \$930,162.
-Share-based payments is a non-cash expense, and such expense is recognized in profit or loss over the vesting period of the underlying share purchase options granted to certain directors, officers, employees and consultants of the Company. - other income of \$392,091 compared to \$129,000.
-Current Quarter amounts include \$430,257 relating to the sale of the Titan Project (see Discussion of Operations), partially offset by certain Fish Creek Ranch and other expenses totalling \$38,166; and - foreign exchange loss of \$20,112 compared to \$512,111.
-The Company has cash, accounts receivables, accounts payables and/or other foreign monetary items in US Dollars, Mongolian Tugriks and Bolivian Bolivianos which affects foreign exchange gains and losses as the currencies exchange rate fluctuates. - gain from care and maintenance of coal properties of \$176,825 this quarter, compared to \$nil in the Prior Year Quarter.
-The Current Quarter gain primarily arose from a change in estimate and underlying assumptions for the Company's provision for closure and reclamation at its Ulaan Ovoo Project.
+- a general decrease in general and administrative expenses effective as of October 1, 2023 due to the Company no longer consolidating Flying Nickel, and instead accounting for Flying Nickel using the equity method of accounting.
+Accordingly, the Company recorded a loss on equity accounted investment of \$68,028 this quarter, compared to \$nil; - an increase in amortization from \$84,352 to \$278,089, primarily relating to the Company's building and equipment in Nevada; - salaries and benefits decreased to \$250,141, compared to \$521,644, mainly attributable to the deconsolidation of Flying Nickel and changes in salary allocations to various projects; - share-based payments of \$200,584 compared to \$751,603.
+Share-based payments is a non-cash expense, and such expense is recognized in profit or loss over the vesting period of the underlying share purchase options granted to certain directors, officers, employees and consultants of the Company; - a gain resulting from the deconsolidation of Flying Nickel of \$2,144,042 as discussed above; - other income of \$228,533 this quarter compared to \$16,673 during the Prior Year Quarter.
+Current quarter amounts primarily relate to activities at the Company's Fish Creek Ranch in Nevada including the sale of hay; - foreign exchange loss of \$32,649 compared to a gain of \$368,340.
+The Company has cash, accounts receivables, accounts payables and/or other foreign monetary items in US Dollars, Mongolian Tugriks and Bolivian Bolivianos which affects foreign exchange gains and losses as the applicable currency exchange rates fluctuate; and - loss from care and maintenance of coal properties of \$243,306 this quarter, compared to \$nil in the Prior Year Quarter.
+The Current Quarter loss primarily arose from a change in estimate in the provision for closure and reclamation of the properties.